sidney-eliot/3d-artists-handbook/content/composition.md

 ### Guiding Lines

 An object that guides the eye to a position, when correctly placed they can make the eye travel around the image the way the artist wants them to.
-An all time favourite is open umbrellas, because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.
+An all-time favorite is open umbrellas, because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.

 ![[Pasted image 20230604161413.jpg|450]]